Letting Go of Facebook

 And what if I succeed?
 Really make it on the platform?
 I’ve been reviewing products for a long time, but I make a terrible capital-I Influencer.
 I refuse many “partnerships” and only recommend products I use and like over time.
 My loyalty is to you, not the goblins of consumerist modernity.

 Instagram’s feed is morphing, slowly but deliberately, into another mood manipulating platform for advertisers rather than users.
 You can tell it’s not for us because we aren’t asked to pay for it…except in data.
-Making that choice deliberately is fine, especially if you do get something positive out of it, but I'm not sure whether I do.
+Making that choice deliberately is fine, especially if you do get something positive out of it, but I don’t.

 And I’m beginning to worry very deeply about transacting in data.
 There are no refunds for that particular currency.